main function for parameter estimation

 obs_list

 List of observed values to use for parameter estimation.
 A named list (names = situations names) of data.frame containing one column named Date with the dates (Date or POSIXct format) of the different observations and one column per observed variables with either the measured values or NA, if the variable is not observed at the given date.
-See details section for more information on the list of observations actually used during the parameter estimation process.
+See details section for more information on the list of observations actually used during the parameter estimation procedure.

 model_function